 That brings up the important point that one of the most popular islands to visit is known to the west by the Italian name given to it by its Italian occupiers of the Middle Ages — Santorini — while the actual name of the island is Θηρα or either Thira or Thera.
 Also, ferries don't go to Athens, which is several miles inland, they go to its port of Piraeus.

-Plus there are the issues of ticket sellers' handwriting, whiteboards that haven't been updated yet so that "Today" and "Tomorrow" really refer to "Yesterday" and "Today", and so on.
+Plus there are the challenges posed by ticket sellers' handwriting, whiteboards that haven't been updated yet so that "Today" and "Tomorrow" really refer to "Yesterday" and "Today", and so on.
 It's all part of the adventure!

 The port of Piraeus is a beehive of activity every day in the early morning.
 A fleet of ferries departs Athens between about 0700 and 0830.